sunnysideup/silverstripe-easy-coding-standards/README.md

 # How to install

-Just like any other Silverstripe module:
+ - open your terminal
-`composer require --dev sunnysideup/easy-coding-standards:dev-master`
+ - browse to root folder or project and type: `composer require --dev sunnysideup/easy-coding-standards:dev-master`

 ## global install

-start with
+1. open your terminal and type
 `composer global require sunnysideup/easy-coding-standards:dev-master` `composer global update`

-then add path to `~/.bash_rc` (or otherwise):
+2. then add path to `~/.bash_rc` (or otherwise):
 `PATH=~/.composer/vendor/bin:$PATH`

-then you should be able to run it from anywhere...
+now you should be able to run it from anywhere... like this:

+apply easy coding standards:
+`php-sslint-ecs`

+lint your code for bugs:
+`php-sslint-stan`

+quick and dirty: do both and commit it ...
+`php-sslint-all`

 # How to use: